-Presently, most of the medical research community (and many doctors) regard XXY men as subhuman, possessing defective chromosomes, but this is not true.
+Presently, a majority of the medical research community (and many doctors) regard XXY men as subhuman, possessing defective chromosomes, but this is not true.
 XXY chromosomes are not defective.
 They serve individuals just fine.

-Many medical research universities publish a laundry list of supposedly common physical and mental characteristics of XXY males, yet the truth is there are rarely any negative characteristics.
+Many medical research universities publish a laundry list of supposedly common physical and mental characteristics of XXY males, yet the truth is there are no characteristics common to all XXY males, and there are often no negative characteristics.
 In fact, there are some positive differences.